mhmd435/flutter_smart_debouncer/README.md

-# flutter_smart_debouncer monorepo
+# flutter_smart_debouncer

-This repository hosts the source for the `flutter_smart_debouncer` Dart package and its optional Flutter widget bindings.
+This repository hosts the unified `flutter_smart_debouncer` package.
+It bundles core debouncing utilities and Flutter widgets in a single publishable package.

-Packages:

-- `packages/flutter_smart_debouncer` – core, platform-agnostic debouncing and throttling utilities.
-- `packages/flutter_smart_debouncer_widgets` – Flutter widgets built on top of the core package.
+The package source lives in [`packages/flutter_smart_debouncer`](packages/flutter_smart_debouncer).

-See the individual package directories for documentation, changelogs, and examples.
+See its README for full documentation, examples, and contributing guidance.